 IT outsourcing providers may have higher rates, but they can offer broader experience and more versatile solutions.
 They usually handle the project management role themselves.
 It is often easier to reach an agreement with the outsourcing party because they are experienced in business processes and interested in delivering an exceptional product or service to benefit all parties.

-As you consider the choice between freelance or outsource, remember that the cost will depend on the local market, the economic situation in the country they are based in and the overall cost of living.
-The average hourly rate will be $50 for US-based specialists, as stated by Upwork.
-Now let’s see where you’ll pay less and where more based on geography.
+As you can see, UX designers from different locations charge very different rates.
+Remember that the cost will depend on the local market, the economic situation in the country they are based, and the overall cost of living.

 Moreover, we should note that these are only rates without additional expenses.
 So if you want to hire in-house specialists, you will have to pay extra costs such as HR costs, office rent, taxes, etc. Finding freelancers requires managers’ time for candidate sourcing, screening, and interviewing.
 While a design agency allows you to avoid specialists’ sourcing and takes care of candidates' interviews.

 If you want to know the accurate UX design cost, discuss your idea with our experts, and we'll calculate your design costs.

 Onix’s designers have 20+ years of extensive experience designing various products for any business size worldwide: from travel startups and fitness apps to hybrid integration platforms and game simulators.